nwicki/SMGP-2021/assignment6/README.md

 **Relevant files:** `Preprocessor.h|.cpp`

-Even though the scan faces from the dataset are supposed to be cleaned already, we observed that some meshes still contain multiple connected components and/or have rough boundaries.
+Even though the scanned faces from the dataset are supposed to be cleaned already, we observed that some meshes still contain multiple connected components and/or have rough boundaries.
 That is why we decided to do our own preprocessing on the dataset in five steps:

-+ **Clean connected components**: find the largest connected components using `igl::facet_components`, remove the others.
++ **Clean connected components**: Find the largest connected components using `igl::facet_components`, remove the others.
 We also delete loose vertices and redirect face indices using `igl::remove_unreferenced`.
-+ **Compute distance field to boundary**: compute the closest distance to boundary for each vertex in the mesh.
++ **Compute distance field to boundary**: Compute the closest distance to boundary for each vertex in the mesh.
 Ideally this should be geodesic distance, but since we will only be interested in points that are near the boundary, Euclidean distance is fine.
 This is done with nearest neighbor search using a KD-tree structure.
-+ **Smooth distance field**: using the energy optimization formulation seen in the lectures, we smooth the scalar field to get smoother isolines.
++ **Smooth distance field**: Using the energy optimization formulation seen in the lectures, we smooth the scalar field to get smoother isolines.
 This seemed to be more stable than smoothing with the cotan Laplacian.
-+ **Remesh along isoline**: create additional edges and vertices along a given isoline of the scalar distance field using `igl::remesh_along_isoline`.
++ **Remesh along isoline**: Create additional edges and vertices along a given isoline of the scalar distance field using `igl::remesh_along_isoline`.
-+ **Cut mesh and remove the boundaries**: cut the mesh along the isoline and keep only the main component (same as step 1).
++ **Cut mesh and remove the boundaries**: Cut the mesh along the isoline and keep only the main component (same as step 1).
 We use `igl::cut_mesh`.

 | 0.
 Initial scanned face | 1.
 Keep largest component | 2.
 Compute distance field |
 |:--:|:--:|:--:|